 Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

-In real design work, the chapter shows that the choice between a monolith, a modular monolith, and services starts with boundaries, contracts, latency, and integration cost rather than with transport or platform choice.
+In real design work, the chapter shows that the choice between a monolith, a modular monolith, and services starts with boundaries, contracts, latency, and integration cost rather than transport or platform choice.

 Practical value of this chapter